JPS915-xdarked/minecraft-discord-bridge/README.md

 # how to install
 Install nodejs

-Download the **index.js** file and cd into that folder with terminal
+Download the **index.js** file and cd into that folder with terminal.

 Type **'npm init'** and spam enter.
 Type **'npm install discord.js@12.5.3'**.